-Exercise has been known for many years to increase mood, energy levels, and sleep patterns.
-Adventure therapy and therapeutic fitness both utilize these beneficial aspects to combat the negative effects that result from cocaine addiction.
-Additionally, yoga is used to both reduce stress and promote relaxation.
-This can be doubly effective when used alongside more active exercises in producing a well balanced and positive mental and physical state for a recovering addict.
+Adventure therapy and therapeutic fitness both help maintain healthy mood and energy levels and can have many benefits during cocaine addiction treatment.
+Yoga is also used to reduce stress and promote relaxation.
+This can be doubly effective when used alongside more active exercises in producing a well-balanced and positive mental and physical state.

-Chiropractic care and massage therapy are used to increase relaxation and help return the brain to a more balanced state.
+Chiropractic care and massage therapy are both extremely effective stress-reduction therapies.
 Chiropractic sessions will result in skeletal muscle relaxation, and less stress carried in the back muscles.
-This can have a profound impact on general wellness, and state of mind.
-Likewise, massage therapy is used to increase levels of GABA in the brain through deep tissue massage which also results in less anxiety and irritability.
+This can have a profound impact on someone’s overall mood and state of mind.
+Likewise, massage therapy is used to increase levels of endorphins in the brain through deep tissue massage which also results in less anxiety and irritability.

-Art therapy and guided meditation are helpful on their own but can be very powerful when combined with the integrative talk therapies that we use here at the Summit Wellness Group.
-Art therapy is used to increase the ability and inclination to express thoughts and feelings in a physical and healthy way and can act as an adjunct therapy to CBT, DBT, and motivational interviewing.
-Guided meditation is used to increase overall awareness of the body, and to put someone more in touch with how their feelings are expressed physically.
+Art therapy and guided meditation are helpful on their own but can be very powerful when combined with the integrative talk therapies that we use.
+Art therapy is used to increase the ability and inclination to express thoughts and feelings in a constructive and healthy way.
+Guided meditation is used to increase overall awareness of the relationship between thoughts and the body, and can help someone become more in touch with how their feelings are expressed physically.
 This can help someone to be more aware of when they are becoming stressed, and motivate them to take action to reduce this stress.

-Our charge to our clients does not end when treatment is completed.
-The Summit Wellness Group has an array of connections in the Atlanta area recovery community which will be leveraged for the benefit of our clients.
-This could include assisting in finding a sober living residence, recovery meetings that are convenient to our clients, and assist in finding a sponsor.
+Our charge to our clients does not end when the treatment program is completed.
+The Summit Wellness Group has a wide array of connections in the Atlanta-area recovery community which will be leveraged for the benefit of our clients and their continued sobriety.
+This could include helping someone find a sober living residence, finding recovery or support group meetings near someone’s home, and assist in finding a sponsor.
 Clients will be invited to continue counseling sessions individually with their therapist as well as take part in periodic events.
 The Summit Wellness Group also offers an Alumni program for those who have completed treatment, so they may further their journey and make connections with others who are also committed to a sober life.